Find the information you need to know when buying a trampoline.

 Knowing that you can easily and affordably buy spare parts is also something to check.
 Be wary of manufacturers who don’t list spare part prices online – they are likely going to be very expensive.

 Easy assembly is also a bonus when buying a trampoline.
-Enquire if installation involves nuts and bolts, as well as the use of tools such as a hammer or drill.
+Enquire if installation involves nuts and bolts and the use of tools such as a hammer or drill.

 Some manufacturers make this process easier by using pushbuttons, allowing trampoline components and parts to click together without the need for tools.

-Trampolines with diverse ranges of accessories ensures kids remain entertained, making your trampoline purchase a better long-term investment.
+Trampolines with diverse ranges of accessories ensure kids remain entertained, making your trampoline purchase a better long-term investment.

 Check what you can add to your trampoline, as some brands will provide more choices over others, making it easy to play trampoline games.

 Also, remember to ask about utility accessories such as wheels, allowing your trampoline to be moved easily (such as when you need to mow the grass).